juhana/hugo-by-example/_pages/hugo/Getting_Started.md

 (Of course, there's nothing wrong if you have gotten a head start on this step.
 You'll be referring to The Hugo Book a lot.)

+These [HTML and AsciiDoc versions](https://github.com/tajmone/hugo-book/releases/) are due to be updated and will eventually be the most current version of the Hugo Book.
+You can also peruse [the online version](https://tajmone.github.io/hugo-book/).

-Download Roody Yogurt's personal book [here](http://roody.gerynarsabode.org/hugo_book.pdf).
-If you're using an Adobe program, there's a chance you'll be able to see some extra comments that will offer a tad more light on some things or quicker navigation.
+If you prefer a PDF, you can download Roody Yogurt's personal book [here](https://drive.google.com/file/d/1Co_xhNF42K1VRRirPHHy-537GBvORDw9/view?usp=sharing).
+If you're using an Adobe program, there's a chance you'll be able to see some extra comments that will offer a tad more light on some things or quicker navigation (including some corrections that will eventually make their way into the HTML version).
 Add more as you get to parts you think you'll want to refer to!

 Anyhow, now that you are armed with a nice editor, you have the power to